-- Buy your bird one to two days before cooking and keep it in the refrigerator.
+- Buy your birds one to two days before cooking and keep them in the refrigerator.
 Freeze it if you buy it earlier.

-- Thaw in the refrigerator (one day for 4-5 pounds), cold water (30 minutes for every pound) or in a microwave oven (using microwave-safe pan and following manufacturer’s instructions).
+- Thaw in the refrigerator (one day for 4-5 pounds), in cold water (30 minutes for every pound), or in a microwave oven (using a microwave-safe pan and following the manufacturer’s instructions).

 - Cook stuffing separately.

-- Check inner parts of the turkey with a thermometer to make sure they’re cooked.
+- Check the inner parts of the turkey with a thermometer to make sure they’re cooked.